Its official: I am not making any New Year’s Resolutions for 2018!

 I am listening to the “Dare to Flourish” podcasts and “Why We Don’t Need Guilt With Mothering” by mentor, Marion Rose.
 Rose mentions that people tend not to start things because they seem so big.
 Her advice is to start now!
 So I did, on some random late November day, I started doing daily mindfulness.
 Every time I forget to do it for a days, I pick myself back up and remind myself that it takes a minimum of 21 days and up to 66 days to form a habit!
 In the past when it was a New Year’s resolution I often ‘stopped’ doing it.
 It was often relegated to the too hard basket by the end of the month.

-Another of my favourite books is Buddhism For Parents On The Go, by Sarah Napthali, which describes that when we are absorbed by our goals we can fail to notice what is going on around us.
+Another of my favorite books is Buddhism for Parents on the Go, by Sarah Napthali, which describes that when we are absorbed by our goals we can fail to notice what is going on around us.
 There is a risk we can live our life in our head, rather than showing up for it.
 I realized that I was guilty of doing that when I was ‘playing’ with the kids.
 Now, I make my mind focus on the game and I “show up” playing my heart out.

 So instead of making New Year’s resolutions I committed to ‘showing up for life’ – having fun, being loving and connected.
 I’m focused on what is happening for my family and reflecting on what that might mean.
-Also, I’m totally inspired by Reflective Parenting, by Alistair Cooper & Sheila Redfern.
+Also, I’m totally inspired by Reflective Parenting: A Guide to Understanding What’s Going on in Your Child’s Mind, by Alistair Cooper & Sheila Redfern.